umerjaved178/umerjaved178/README.md

 - 💡 Building something amazing - Coming SoOOoooOoon!!! 🚀
 - 👯 If you are savvy at creativity, hit me up to change the world together
 - 🥅 2022 Goals: Hit $1m ARR
-- 🔭 I have worked on entreprise level B2B / Saas projects
+- 🔭 I have worked on entreprise level highly scalable B2B / Saas projects
 - 📫 You can reach me out at umerjaved178@gmail.com
-- ⚡ Fun fact: Have strong business insights
+- ⚡ Fun fact: Have strong entrepreneurial insights

 ### Connect with me: